sergy-gzh/falcon-development-stack/README.md

 ```

 # Technical debt
-* split deity-falcon client and server to different host (currently the client doesn't support this, update is pending)
 * server configuration default.json is a full copy. overwriting specific values isn't supported yet
 * debugging Node.js server not working on falcon- client (ticket created)
 * node.js server debugging, cant set port trugh settings.
 Wont be a problem when running on seperate containers
 * Magento 2 use redis for session server
 * Wordpress use redis for session server
 * Mac and Windows users will have a bad time with mounted volumes
-* Mac's currently dont suppoort mounting the authentication agent socket. (update is planed)
-* Windows will probably never support mounting the authentication agent socket
 * add status/info pages for redis
 * add nginx (single entry point) to proxy all date to correct servers
 * check out HAproxy over nginx